 It didn’t take long to find Herrville.
 A quick Google search put it east of Route 272 between Smithville and Willow Street.

 Now for locating a now nonexistent railroad bridge.
 Satellite photos showed no railroads in the immediate area.
-Eventually, I was able to identify the railway in question, which was known as the “Quarryville Branch.”
+Eventually, I identified the railway in question, which was known as the “Quarryville Branch.”
 The line started operation in 1875 as the Lancaster and Quarryville Railroad.
 Originally planned to be a narrow gauge route under the name Lancaster and Reading Narrow Gauge Railroad in 1871, the decision to make it standard gauge was decided shortly before construction began in 1874.
 As with most railroads in rural Pennsylvania at the time, it carried both passengers and freight.

 Unfortunately, the search area was 60 acres in size.
 I was close, but the exact spot eluded me.
 It didn’t help that the region to explore was entirely on private property.
 It looked like my hunt had come to an end.